SebaSOFT/walls-have-ears/README.md

 # Foundry VTT - Walls have ears

-"A simple-as-possible module to muffle sounds that are behind a wall for a player.
+"A simple-as-possible module to muffle sounds that are behind a wall for a player."

 ## Installation